fasolens/Scheduler/README.md

                 Valid tags are [model, project, status, type] Supports the operators OR(|), NOT(-) and AND(,) in this strict order of precedence.
                 EXAMPLE: type:testing,country:es,-model:apu2d
-  * script    - the experiment to execute, currently in the form of a docker pull URL
+  * script    - the experiment to execute, in the form of one or two docker pull URL, pipe-separated If two URL are provided, the scheduler will select associated node pairs and send the first URL to the node head, the second URL to the node tail.

 These are defined as scheduling options, interpreted by the scheduling server: